406mm Wheels (The compact wheel standard)

 Ruggedness: Some people believe little things are not as rugged as large things.
 The opposite is actually true of wheels.
 These things are pretty much impossible to taco in normal urban use.

-When aren't 406 wheels the right choice?
+When aren't 406mm wheels the right choice?
 (Short answer: rarely)

-Downhill mountain bike racing: Let's be clear.
+- Downhill mountain bike racing: Let's be clear.
 If you want to go near-vertically down the side of a mountain, you don't want to do that on a bike with 406mm rims.
 You want to be able to roll over huge boulders and clear giant felled trees.
-This isn't the bike for that job.
+These are not the correct wheels for that job.

-USCF road racing: The Swift (nor any 406mm-wheeled bike) doesn't meet the precise technical standards of the Luddites in charge of most bicycle racing standards.
+- USCF road racing: The Swift (nor any 406mm-wheeled bike) doesn't meet the precise technical standards of the Luddites in charge of most bicycle racing standards.
 Besides, if you are a road racer, you are going to obsess over grams of weight, tiny fractions of a percent of rolling resistance, etc. The Swift is not your racing bike.
+It does however make for a great race trainer while commuting to work on.